royerlab/inTRACKtive/public/docs/file_format.md

     └── indptr (1.8M)
 ```

+A script (`convert_tracks_csv_to_sparse_zarr.py`) is provided to generate these arrays from a CSV
+file.
+The CSV file should be generated using Ultrack or a similar tracking software.
+To use this
+script, columns in the CSV file should be ordered as follows:
+- TrackID - unique identifier for the track this point belongs to
+- t - timepoint
+- z, y, x - 3D coordinates
+- ParentTrackID - reference to the parent track, if any (-1 otherwise)

 ## points

 The `points` array is a dense, ragged array of 32-bit floats with shape `(n_timepoints,